10 great places to see indie bands in Montréal

 A two-for-one independent music mecca

-Café Campus/Petit Campus Also cooperative run, the two-room Café Campus (600 capacity) and Petit Campus (300 capacity) complex is a Montréal live show institution situated on the Prince Arthur pedestrian-only mall of restaurants and outdoor terrasses.
-The two-tier big room affords concertgoers excellent proximity while the smaller downstairs room can make even less populous gatherings feel like a party.
+Café Campus/Petit Campus Cooperative run, the two-room Café Campus (600 capacity) and Petit Campus (300 capacity) complex is a Montréal live show institution founded in 1967 and situated on the pedestrian-only Prince Arthur Street stretch of restaurants and outdoor terrasses.
+The two-tier big room affords concertgoers excellent proximity to some of the biggest/up-and-coming names in music (Queens of the Stone Age, Tame Impala and Foster The People are among the many who have cut their musical teeth there), while the smaller downstairs room can make even less populous gatherings feel like a party.

-Théâtre Fairmount For many years known as Club Soda, the newly and massively renovated, 450-capacity Fairmount Theatre in Mile End has arguably the best sightlines in the city courtesy of a protruding stage that offers audience access on three sides.
-It made seeing artists like Oasis, Rufus Wainwright and Fine Young Cannibals there utterly unforgettable.
+Théâtre Fairmount For many years known as Club Soda, the 450-capacity Fairmount Theatre in the Mile End district has a state-of-the-art sound system and arguably the best sightlines in the city courtesy of a protruding stage that offers audience access on three sides.
+It made seeing artists like Oasis, Rufus Wainwright and New Order there utterly unforgettable.

-L’Escogriffe What the brick-walled basement show bar lacks in size it more than makes up in attitude, with a lively list of bands that have laid waste to the place (earplugs are almost always a must here).
-It takes virtually no effort to fire up a party at L’Esco, and its St. Denis Street terrasse is primo people watching real estate.
+L’Escogriffe What the brick-walled, basement show bar lacks in size it more than makes up in attitude, with a lively list of bands that have laid waste to the place (earplugs are almost always a must here).
+It takes virtually no effort to fire up a party at L’Esco, as it is fondly known, and its Saint-Denis Street terrasse is primo people watching real estate.

 Take it to the next level

-Quai des Brumes This intimate venue boasts shows every night of the week.
+Quai des Brumes This intimate venue boasts shows of all stylistic stripes every night of the week.
 Though the “storefront” stage is postage-stamp-type small, it’s also high, affording clean views of performers.
 The room’s the charm though, with its warm wood panelling, molded roof and inviting stained glass lighting.
+The kind of place that’s easy to get into and hard to leave.

 And last, though by no means least…